 Anil Duman currently teaches at the masters, and doctoral levels at CEU, where she also serves as the head of Political Science Department.
-She has previously held visiting professorships at Economic Research Forum, Koc University and International Political Economy at Bilgi University.
+She has previously held visiting professorships at Economic Research Forum, Koc University and International Political Economy Program at Bilgi University.
 Anil Duman also worked at the Research Department of International Labour Organization (ILO).

 RECENT PUBLICATIONS